dimajix/flowman/docs/documenting/config.md

       - ".*/measurements_raw"
 ```

+## Collectors

+Flowman uses so called *collectors* which create an internal model of the documentation from the core entities like
+relations, mappings and build targets.
+The default configuration uses the three collectors `relations`, `mappings`
+and `targets`, with each of them being responsible for one entity type.
+If you really do not require documentation
+for one of these targets, you may want to simply remove the corresponding collector from that list.

 ## File Generator Fields

 The generator is used for generating the documentation.
 You can configure multiple generators for creating multiple